val09072010/jira2proj/README.md

 JIRA_LOGIN = "user"
 JIRA_PASS = "password"
-JIRA_FILTER = "project = PRJ AND issuetype = Feature AND status != Closed AND fixVersion is not EMPTY ORDER BY Rank"
+JIRA_FILTER = "project = PRJ AND issuetype = Feature AND status != Closed AND fixVersion is not EMPTY ORDER BY Rank" JIRA_SSL_CERT_PATH = "path to crt file with JIRA server ssl certificate"
 ```

 ### Command line

-- There is only one mandatory arg is path to output file specifies with -o path-to-file
+- There is only one mandatory arg is path to output file specifies with -o path-to-output-file
 - Optional:
   * -m: path to file with milestones
   * -f: path to new property file (*not yet implemented!*)
+  * -t: yes or 1 - use to produce plain text output
+  * -n: path to text file with list of tasks to be used instead of JIRA server

 ### Output
 XML file compatible with MS proj and OpenProj